-1. Upon review of this program plan, provide a comprehensive summary of goals met or in progress and resources awarded from the previous program plan.
+1. Upon completion of this program plan, provide a comprehensive summary of your goals and action plans for the next 4 years.

-Goal /Purpose - Met or In Progress Resource(s) Awarded Related Learning Outcomes Related Strategic Initiative or Core Mission • Increase student success in sequence courses and improve teaching consistency. ○ Mentor and monitor PT faculty, in particular the evening sections.
-Create consistency in level of teaching. ○ Develop a math test to determine the preparedness for chemistry ○ Create booster classes (workshops) and gateway testing in PSME Center to raise student's foundational skills ○ Continually (at least once per year) update the SLOs and modify the courses accordingly ○ TAs in large labs for both safety and pedagogical Faculty Release time to mentor PT faculty as well as work on new pedagogy Not completed- Part of STEMway Not completed- Part of STEMway Done and continuing Not funded PLO 1&2 Transfer Work Force Transfer Work Force Transfer Work Force Transfer Work Force reasons. ○ Add a math advisory of precalculus to chemistry 1A ○ Develop a math test to adequately gauge a students math skills entering 1A and 1B ○ Stress to the students the time commitment needed in chemistry for success and ○ Counsel each student that appears to be at risk mathematically or cannot commit the necessary time, • Keep class sizes small.
+- Increase student success in sequence courses and improve teaching consistency. - Mentor and monitor PT faculty, in particular the evening sections.
+Create consistency in level of teaching. - Develop a math test to determine the preparedness for chemistry - Create booster classes (workshops) and gateway testing in PSME Center to raise student's foundational skills - Train PT faculty to instruct in a diversified manner to reach struggling and ESL students - Continually (at least once per year) update the SLOs and modify the courses accordingly - TAs in large labs for both safety and pedagogical reasons. - Add a math advisory of precalculus to chemistry 1A - Develop a math test to adequately gauge a student's math skills entering 1A and 1B - Stress to the students the time commitment needed in chemistry for success and - Counsel each student that appears to be at risk mathematically or cannot commit the necessary time, - Keep class sizes small.
 This push for all double lectures surely hurts retention and success for the students.
 The word "Community" needs to be reflected in the classroom size.
 Maybe the first week or two of 1A (and 1B) lab could be used to individually address the students that appear at risk to the instructors.
-Rejected by Articulation Officed Not completed- Part of STEMway Added in Green Sheets Done Enrollment increased 7% over prior year.
-Curriculum changes may help as well, it is still unclear if the Mastering Chemistry program has increased success or is simply another thing students feel they have to just get done, and don't see it as a learning tool.
-PLO 1, 2 & 3 Transfer Work Force -- --- ------------------------- --- --
+Curriculum changes may help as well, it is still unclear if the Mastering Chemistry program has increased success or is simply another thing students feel they have to just get done, and don't see it as a learning tool. - PSME's Aurora K-12 Aurora programs promote interest in the fields of science education by developing and disseminating programs designed to teach students about educational requirements. - Increase the number of sections and course offerings: - Create an Honors Course - Create an environmental chemistry course